Trading in the financial market is one of the most rewarding things you can do. Indeed, today, millions of people are doing it around the world.

 What is proprietary trading?

-How does proprietary trading firms work?
+How do proprietary trading firms work?

 After all this, the company will give you an account with its money and you can start trading.
 You will get to keep a substantial amount of the money you generate.
 This amount differs from company to company.
+To get a better idea of this, take a look at our partners’ day trading profits.

 Ideally, you should select a prop trading firm that offers adequate training, has an easy-to-use trading platform, and one that has a long track-record in the industry.